Frequently Asked Questions

 Can I extend my stay in-country?

 Yes, of course!
-Many students chosen to extend their travel dates.
-You are more than welcome to come before, or stay after the program.
-We simply ask that these details are communicated with The GREEN Program team before the start of the program.
+Many students choose to extend their travel dates.
+You are more than welcome to come before or stay after the program.
+We simply ask that these details are communicated to The GREEN Program team before the start of the program.
 Please note that all logistics and costs that fall outside of your GREEN program session will be your responsibility,